 - Health and safety: Increasing noise and air pollution from coal dust and diesel fumes would affect Idaho residents.
 More oil trains also increase the risk of derailment and explosion, which is of special concern considering the urban areas many trains pass through.
 And greater numbers of trains means more traffic delays and delays for our emergency first responders.
 There is no upside for Idaho families.

-- Economic risk: North Idaho’s clean water, quality of life and natural setting are a major driver for our economy.
+- Higher bills: North Idaho’s clean water, quality of life and natural setting are a major driver for our economy.
 Railroads are not required to pay for needed safety improvements along rail lines, so taxpayers will be left with the bills to mitigate this enormous surge in train traffic.

 - Water pollution: Rail companies stubbornly refuse to cover train cars carrying coal.
 This subjects Lake Pend Oreille and other critical water resources to pollution from coal dust.
 The dust can also cause maintenance problems along railroad tracks.
-The possibility of a train car carrying oil derailing and spilling poses even greater threats to our water, aquatic species and tourist based economy.
+The possibility of a train car carrying oil derailing and spilling poses even greater threats to our water, aquatic species and our local economy.

-- Air pollution: Idaho continues to suffer the consequences of climate change, including low snow packs, early spring runoff, and wildfires of increasing numbers and strength.
-These consequences will continue and intensify so long as we permit train companies to ship coal and oil through our state to be burnt in Asia.
+- Climate change: Idaho continues to suffer the consequences of climate change, including low snow packs, early spring runoff, and wildfires of increasing numbers and strength.
+These consequences will continue and intensify so long as we turn a blind eye to coal and oil being transported through our state to be burnt in Asia.

 Where the Issue Stands

-Idaho gains nothing from these proposals but shoulders all the costs.
-So we are asking our elected officials to make sure coal and oil shippers are held accountable for the potential impacts to Idaho.
+When it comes to railroads and trains, North Idaho gains very little from proposals like these but shoulders all the costs.
+That’s why we’re asking our elected officials to make sure coal and oil shippers are held accountable for the potential impacts to Idaho, and that our state invests in inspectors and other safety precautions that help prevent derailments from happening in the first place.
 We also will be looking for every opportunity to make Idaho’s voice heard as decisions are made that could increase dirty coal and dangerous oil traffic through the Panhandle.
 Watch our Take Action page for current opportunities to comment.

 Read More About Coal and Oil Trains